Git Diff – What is it, Uses & Applications

 diff.external configuration value.
 If it’s set, Git will invoke this program when git diff is invoked.

-In this article, we discussed the git diff command, how it works, how to use it, and a variety of different scenarios to apply it.
+In this article, we discussed the git diff command, how it works, how to use it to track changes in data, and a variety of different scenarios to apply it.
+You can use git diff at any point in the git life cycle to track changes in files, working directories, committed changes, and more.

 If you're interested in learning more about how Git works under the hood, check out our Baby Git Guidebook for Developers, which dives into Git's code in an accessible way.
 We wrote it for curious developers to learn how Git works at the code level.
 To do this we documented the first version of Git's code and discuss it in detail.